Anessen/PSFalcon/Installation.md

 **NOTE**: `<current_version_number>` should be the current module version at the time you downloaded the repository.
 You can see the version number by looking `ModuleVersion` at the top of the `PSFalcon.psd1` file, or by running the `Import-PowerShellDataFile` command listed below.

-**NOTE**: These commands assume you are running in a standard user (non-admin) PowerShell session and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
+These commands assume you are running in a standard user (non-admin) PowerShell session and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
 Unpacking the module in the wrong place will lead to various errors that can prevent you from importing the module or running various commands (including malformed URLs).

 *Read more about [Installing PowerShell Modules](https://docs.microsoft.com/en-us/powershell/scripting/developer/module/installing-a-powershell-module)*.
 * Linux/MacOS